 As California aims to expand housing availability and, with it, transportation infrastructure, leaders from the Legislature, Administration and agencies overseeing housing and transportation expansion should engage with natural resource, water and land-use experts to understand the benefits and risks of impacts on wetlands.
 The maps and resources contained in this report show areas where wetland restoration can confer benefits on all Californians.
-These maps could be used to educate local elected officials about the areas where wetlands work can occur, the ways in which restoration of those areas could help constituents and the resources and services that would be lost if those wetlands disappeared.15

-New policies implemented should account for the myriad climate and other benefits conferred by wetlands-and could support the goal of allowing no further loss of existing wetlands while also achieving an annual percentage gain in wetland areas in the state.
+These maps could be used to educate local elected officials about the areas where wetlands work can occur, the ways in which restoration of those areas could help constituents and the resources and services that would be lost if those wetlands disappeared.15 wetlands-and could support the goal of allowing no further loss of existing wetlands while also achieving an annual percentage gain in wetland areas in the state.